nthhhhhhh/arc-spin/README.md

 One can find the help folder to drop the .schelp file in the directory:
 /Applications/SuperCollider/SuperCollider.app/Contents/Resources/HelpSource/Classes

-See ArcUsage.scd for further setup.
+See ArcUsage.scd or the documentation file for further setup.

 MonoM class written by Raja Das https://github.com/Karaokaze